Generic Name: enzalutamide (ENZ a LOOT a mide)

 What other drugs will affect enzalutamide?

-Many drugs can interact with enzalutamide.
+Many drugs can affect enzalutamide.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with enzalutamide.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about enzalutamide